 – Market Cap: C$516.86 million

 Founded and established by Dr. Soroush Nazarpour in 2011, NanoXplore is a public graphene company that highlights the quality of its graphene.
-They note on the website their ability to produce high volumes of it at affordable prices using a “unique production process.”
-In addition, they claim to have an environmentally-friendly process that is compatible with wide ranges used in manufacturing processes and government regulations.”
+They note on the website their ability to produce high volumes at affordable prices using a “unique production process.”
+In addition, they claim to have an environmentally-friendly process compatible with wide ranges used in manufacturing processes and government regulations.”
 In early 2021, Dr. Nazarpour became a Clean50 award winner for his advancements in the cause of sustainability and clean capitalism in Canada.

 8. Talga Resources